pydata/xarray/doc/user-guide/hierarchical-data.rst

 Creating a Family Tree
 ~~~~~~~~~~~~~~~~~~~~~~

-The three main ways of creating a ``DataTree`` object are described briefly in :ref:`creating a datatree`.
+The three main ways of creating a :py:class:`~xarray.DataTree` object are described briefly in :ref:`creating a datatree`.
 Here we go into more detail about how to create a tree node-by-node, using a famous family tree from the Simpsons cartoon as an example.

 Let's start by defining nodes representing the two siblings, Bart and Lisa Simpson: